bcgov/Technology-Code-of-Practice/README.md

 * For employees, our British Columbia Public Service Oath of Employment (https://www2.gov.bc.ca/assets/gov/careers/managers-supervisors/managing-employee-labour-relations/oath_of_employment.pdf) and Standards of Conduct (https://www2.gov.bc.ca/gov/content/careers-myhr/about-the-bc-public-service/ethics-standards-of-conduct/standards-of-conduct);
 * A new set of (DRAFT) Digital Principles - fundamental propositions - intended to serve as the foundation for a system of behaviors to guide the work of the Digital BC community (find those Principles here: https://github.com/bcgov/digital-principles/);
-* A new (DRAFT) Digital Service Standard, intended to guide internet era teams to create and run great public services, no matter the channel through which those services are delivered (i.e. whether digital or not); and
+* For those creating digital services, a new (DRAFT) Digital Service Standard; and
 * For those using technology, this new (DRAFT) Technology Code of Practice.

 It is envisioned that this Code will eventually reside as a GitHub repository at https://github.com/bcgov/ and online as part of https://digital.gov.bc.ca/.
 The content has been borrowed heavily - with gratitude - from the UK's Technology Code of Practice (https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice).